twhy/cosmology-updates/README.md

 ## 2023-05-22 ~ 2023-05-26 Week 3
 * Integrate Ledger Wallet https://github.com/cosmology-tech/cosmos-kit/issues/213
   * Question 1.
 How to debug Cosmos Kit Source Code?
-Currently I use `docs` for debugger
+      Currently I use `docs` for debugger, please tell me a better way to do it if you know.
   * Question 2.
 Does the resposne from WallConnect Explorer API show that Leger Live only support Ethereum chain(s) when connecting with WalletConnect?
   ```json
   {